GaganaMD/Ayna-ML-Assignment/README.md

 ### 🛤️ Methodology & Evolution

-Our conditional polygon colorization system was built and improved through five major iterations, progressively fixing each observed limitation until robust, color-accurate results were obtained:
+Our conditional polygon colorization system was built and improved through six major iterations, progressively fixing each observed limitation until robust, color-accurate results were obtained:

 #### 1. Vanilla UNet (No Conditioning)